-- jointly about the Chair and Vice Chair of Directors or - about the entire or majority of the Board of Directors of Directors
+- jointly about the Chair and Vice Chair of the Board of Directors or - the entire or majority of the Board of Directors

 Directors will appoint an independent investigator to consider the complaint.
 At the end of their investigation, the independent investigator will provide a formal written response to the Board of Directors.